Conveyancing Solicitors in Sheffield

 Once your offer has been accepted, the seller’s solicitor will draw up the contract and send it to us.
 We’ll check and approve this with you, negotiating any necessary changes with the seller’s solicitor.

 We’ll then conduct an extensive review of the legal title to the property, and check that there are no onerous covenants or rights which would affect your use of the property.

 Local Authority searches will also be conducted to make sure that all the necessary planning permission and Building Regulations approvals are in place for the property.
 Issues regarding Tree Preservation Orders, rights of way, boundary disputes and nearby road schemes and proposed compulsory purchase orders would also be included in these searches.

-Further searches are conducted in relation to drainage and water supply, environmental history, and other matters specific to your local areas such as mining or flood risks, and our findings are communicated to you along with practical solutions to any issues that have arisen.
+Further searches are conducted in relation to the water supply, drainage, and other matters specific to your local areas such as flood risks.
+Our findings are communicated to you along with practical solutions to any issues that have arisen..

 If necessary, we’ll correspond with the seller’s solicitor to address the results of our research and searches and changes may be made to the terms of contract accordingly.

 Once both parties are happy with the contract, they can be signed in preparation for exchange.